 Image credits:

-Findings by London's 24 aldermen that placed Alice and Castanea Barber in the vicinity of Fleet Prison and of Westminster with Westminster Abbey Royal Treasury raiders sent the two sisters to frightful Newgate Prison, from which Queen Margaret of France, Edward I's second wife, mercifully freed them; Fleet Prison was rebuilt after Peasants' Revolt-caused destruction in 1381 and Gordon Riot-caused destruction in 1780 but was finally torn down in 1846; "Last Remains of the Fleet Prison," in Walter Thornbury's Old and New London, vol. II, page 408 (1878): Public Domain via Internet Archive @ https://archive.org/stream/oldnewlondonnarr02thor#page/408/mode/1up
+Findings by London's 24 aldermen that placed Alice and Castanea Barber in the vicinity of Fleet Prison and of Westminster with Westminster Abbey Royal Treasury raiders sent the two sisters to frightful Newgate Prison, from which Queen Margaret of France, Edward I's second wife, mercifully freed them; Fleet Prison was rebuilt after Peasants' Revolt-caused destruction in 1381 and Gordon Riot-caused destruction in 1780 but was finally torn down in 1846; "Last Remains of the Fleet Prison," in Walter Thornbury's Old and New London, vol. II, page 408 (1878): Not in copyright, via Internet Archive @ https://archive.org/stream/oldnewlondonnarr02thor#page/408/mode/1up

 For further information: